Win $5,000 in Ctrl+Shift - Philadelphia’s citywide high school coding competition.

 Students must be in grades 9-12.

-The submitted project must have 4 pages or 4 sections (if using a 1-page design).
+The submitted project must have at least 4 pages or 4 sections (if using a 1-page design).

 The website must be coded “by hand”.
 The use of templates or online site builders (Wix, Weebly, Squarespace, etc) will result in disqualification.